Germany agrees investment in 50Hertz, fending off China's State Grid

-Belgian majority shareholder Elia had a right of first refusal to the stake.
-It said on Friday that it exercised its right to buy the holding and will immediately sell it on to KfW on the same terms.
+Belgian majority shareholder Elia (ELI.BR) had a right of first refusal to the stake.
+It said on Friday that it exercised its right to buy the holding but will immediately sell it on to KfW on the same terms.

 There have been concerns in some countries, such as the United States, Germany, France, Australia and Britain, that China and other rivals are gaining access to key technologies via takeovers.